hashicorp/terraform-provider-azurerm/website/docs/r/custom_ip_prefix.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the Custom IP Prefix.

 * `zones` - (Optional) Specifies a list of Availability Zones in which this Custom IP Prefix should be located.
+Should not be specified when creating an IPv6 global prefix.
 Changing this forces a new resource to be created.

 -> **Note:** In regions with [availability zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview), the Custom IP Prefix must be specified as either `Zone-redundant` or assigned to a specific zone.
 It can't be created with no zone specified in these regions.
 All IPs from the prefix must have the same zonal properties.

 ## Attributes Reference

 The following attributes are exported:

+* `child_prefixes` - A list of child prefixes for this Custom IP Prefix.
+Populated for IPv6 global prefixes.

 * `id` - The ID of the Custom IP Prefix.